DW-AN/sas-to-r/README.md

 ERROR: Execution error as noted previously. (rc=1000)

-To (maybe very few) people who want to run r inside of sas, this short code trunk provides an alternative way for loading dataset from sas to r.
+To (maybe very few) people who want to run r inside of sas, this short code provides an alternative way for loading dataset from sas to r.

 by:
 1. get the folder location